galaxyproject/galaxy-hub/content/get-started/new-leads/index.md

 The _communities of practice_ are usually referred to as [Special Interest Groups](/community/sig/) (SIG) and are focused on a specific research domain.
 If you are involved in a particular research topic and want to learn from other colleagues and share your activities with them, **Special Interest Groups** are what you are looking for.

 We encourage you to look through the existing [Special Interest Groups](/community/sig/) and find the one which is appropriate for your needs.
 You can always join a SIG and contribute to that community.
 However, if you don't find a SIG that fits your work, domain or region, or don't feel identified with any of them, you can create your own community of practice!

+You are still wondering if and why you should start a new SIG?
+Find some answers [here](/community/governance/gcb/#why-make-a-sig)!

 ### What is _good to know_ before you start building a SIG - main challenges !